sketch8designs/treehouse/README.md

 ## Treehouse

-This repo is for all my course file completed thorugh Treehouse.com
+This repo is for all my course files completed thorugh Treehouse.com

+Also checkout my Treehouse Profile [here] (https://github.com/sketch8designs)

+Adding more information